 Average Weather in Tucson Arizona, United States

-In Tucson, the temperature typically varies from 42°F to 102°F over the course of the year, and is rarely below 33°F or above 107°F.
+In Tucson, the summers are sweltering, the winters are cool and dry, and it is mostly clear year round.
+Over the course of the year, the temperature typically varies from 42°F to 102°F and is rarely below 33°F or above 107°F.

 The hot season lasts for 3.7 months, from May 25 to September 17, with an average daily high temperature above 94°F. The hottest day of the year is June 29, with an average high of 102°F and low of 75°F.